Coronavirus: Postal Services Information and Updates

 Please note that where non-essential retail locations remain closed, shipments to UPS Access Point locations could be impacted.
 Some UPS Access points are closing or adjusting their operations due to COVID-19.
 To check to see if your local branch is being affect, please find the nearest available UPS Access Point location by using the UPS Global Locator.

 Driver can temporary do this on behalf of the customer to avoid unnecessary contact via hand-help devices.
 UPS kindly request customers to open the door, accept the parcel and state their name for security purposes.

 Effective 26 March 2020 and until further notice, the UPS Service Guarantee (also referred to as the UPS Money Back Guarantee) has been suspended.

-The latest information is available at www.ups.com/gb/en/about/news/important-updates.
+The latest information is available on the UPS website.

 Parcel that do not require a signature